rlangoy/ZedBoard-BareMetal-Examples/README.txt

   	       Using the printf libaray Copyright (C) 2004,2008 by  Kustaa Nyholm
 	         http://www.sparetimelabs.com/printfrevisited/index.html
-               Please read Copy right notice on in the end of this file .\Hello06 ->  Same exame as in Hello05 but implementing printf using NewLib This allows us to properly display printf("Hello nr %.2f",3.14);
+               Please read Copy right notice on in the end of this file
-.\Hello07 ->  Same example as in Hello06 but implementing scanf to display a proper
-    	       greeting (by asking for a users name) .\Hell008 ->  Same example as in Hello07 but aragned so that it is a beter startingpoint for new projects.
-Added "make exec" for uploading hello08.elf and running it using xmd

 .\drivers ->  Driver for serial-port
 .\arch    ->  Startup scripts